ck-techteam/Capture_Image_Using_Camera/README.md

 <article class="markdown-body entry-content" itemprop="text">
 <h1><a id="Camera Capture in Android" class="anchor" href="#ACamera Capture in Android" aria-hidden="true"></a>Camera Capture in Android
 </h1>
+<p>Camera Capture Feature in Android : This project is an overview of the syntax to launch an existing camera application installed on phone.</p>

 <p>
 Android camera in our application : You will use MediaStore.ACTION_IMAGE_CAPTURE to launch an existing camera application installed on your phone.
 Its syntax is given below